TEJU4SEGUN/LITA-CAPSTONE-PROJECT-2/README.md

 3. Churn Analysis:

-- A significant portion of cancellations occurred among customers within the first three months of subscription, suggesting the need for improved onboarding and engagement strategies.
+- A significant portion of cancellations occurred among customers within the first year of subscription, suggesting the need for improved onboarding and engagement strategies.
 - Churn was more common in Basic subscription plans, indicating potential dissatisfaction or unmet expectations in these segments.